aiengineeringforgrandmas/groq-prompt-engineer-toolkit/README.md

 ![image text groq prompt engineer toolkit-650p](https://github.com/user-attachments/assets/572b72a2-7e96-4088-b48b-6658edaa5b01)

-## I ❤️ Making AI More Accessible for Beginners!

-I believe that AI should be accessible to everyone, regardless of their technical background.
-The AI Engineering for Grandmas project is a step towards that vision - Gregory Kennedy

 ## ✨ Key Features

 * **Prompt Generation:** Craft effective prompts for a wide range of tasks, from creative writing to code generation.